TuiChain/deployment/README.md

 Run a script without any arguments for more information.

 The other three repositories are included here as submodules, the idea being to store in this repo a working combination of specific versions of those repos.
-To use these submodules, do the usual `git submodule init && git submodule update` dance.
+The scripts automatically initialize and update them.

 <!-- ----------------------------------------------------------------------- -->